Cheng-0621/FadDoS/README.md

 regularization and smoothing splines in a single objective function, we can provide the estimates of coefficient functions with nice double-sparsity and smoothness control.

 ## Main Functions
+The two main functions of the FadDoS estimator are:

 * `FadDoS`: Fits multivariate FLR models with known tuning parameters and obtains coefficient function estimates with double-sparsity property.

 ```